Creative Commons License 2023 Volume 10 Issue 2

 INTRODUCTION

-A cereal is a plant cultivated mainly for its grains used in human and animal food.
+Cereal is a plant cultivated mainly for its grains used in human and animal food.
 In 2020-2021, 715 million hectares of cereals were cultivated in the world and 2.714 billion tons of cereals were produced [1].
 Among these cereals, maize is one of the 3 most important cereal crops in the world, the other 2 being wheat and rice [2].
 It is a strategically important crop for food security in sub-Saharan Africa.

 In Côte d’Ivoire, with a national production of more than 840,000 tons, maize is the 2nd cultivated cereal product after rice [3].
 It is a raw material for the agri-food (brewery, oil mill, soap factory) and food manufacturing industries.
 Such production represents a considerable source of income and employment for rural populations [4].
 Although maize is of undeniable economic importance, its cultivation is confronted with multiple biotic and abiotic constraints that greatly reduce yields.
 Indeed, the major constraints to maize production include low soil fertility, rainfall variability caused by climate change, phytopathogenic diseases, and above all, attacks by insect pests such as termites [5] and maize stem borers [6].

-In addition to the pests listed above, a night survey aimed at capturing stem borers in an experimental maize plot in Songon, southern Côte d’Ivoire, Boga et al. [7] unexpectedly observed a very large outbreak of A. denuda adult beetles (46,508 individuals/night).
+In addition to the pests listed above, a night survey aimed at capturing stem borers in an experimental maize plot in Songon, southern Côte d’Ivoire, Boga et al. [7] unexpectedly observed a very large outbreak of Anomala denuda adult beetles (46,508 individuals/night).
 Indeed, several studies in the literature have shown that their larvae are known as crop pests.
 As for the adults, they are little known as important pests.

 However, it appeared from Boga et al. [7, 8] that the adults of this beetle attack and feed extensively on the reproductive organs of maize (male and female flowers), causing an unacceptable loss of 32% in maize production.

-Given the high incidence of damage by this beetle on maize production, we set ourselves the objective of carrying out experiments to control the A. denuda beetle using an aqueous extract of R. communis (pesticidal plant).
+Given the high incidence of damage by this beetle on maize production, we set ourselves the objective of carrying out experiments to control the A. denuda beetle using an aqueous extract of Ricinus communis (pesticidal plant).
 Such endeavor aims to reduce the attacks of this beetle and to improve maize production.

 MATERIALS AND METHODS